griffin-analytics/griffin-mmm-demo/docs/Configuration_Guide.md

-# Griffin MMM Configuration Guide
+# Configuration Guide

 ## Introduction
-The Griffin Media Mix Model requires a YAML configuration file to define model parameters and data specifications.
+It is helpful to use a YAML configuration file to define model parameters and data specifications.
 This guide explains how to create and customize your configuration file.

 ## Core Configuration Components